kaiyyang/kaiyyang.github.io/content/about.md

 ## Hello!

 I'm a **Junior** Students at University of British Columbia in honors CS program.
 My current interests are Compiler Construction, Algorithm and Machine Learning.
 Currrently, I am working as a Web Developer (primarily Back-end) at [*BGC Engineeering Inc*](https://bgcengineering.ca/).
+I also have incoming internship at Salesforce for the Winter 2022.